John Keenan (bishop): Priesthood

 to be parish priest of St Patrick's Church in the Anderston district of Glasgow and Vocations Director for the Archdiocese of Glasgow.

 Episcopate

 On 8 February 2014, his appointment as the fifth Bishop of Paisley by Pope Francis was announced.

 Keenan was consecrated bishop in St Mirin's Cathedral, Paisley on 19 March 2014, the Feast of Saint Joseph by Archbishop Philip Tartaglia of Glasgow.
 The principal co-consecrating bishops were Archbishop Leo Cushley of St Andrews and Edinburgh and Bishop John Mone emeritus Bishop of Paisley.
 Keenan has taken as his episcopal motto the words Suscepit servum recordatus misericordiae (He protects his servant remembering his mercy) inspired by the Magnificat.
 Having served as vice-president, he was elected president of the Catholic Bishops Conference of Scotland in 2024.

+Bishop Keenan is an antiabortion activist who has gathered people to protest at the Queen Elizabeth University hospital in Glasgow, he also attended a protest at this hospital in 2025.
+In 2024, he spoke as an opponent to the then Abortion Services (Safe Access Zones) (Scotland) Bill at Holyrood's Health Committee, stating that the now enacted Bill would criminalise "peaceful vigils".

+Bishop Keenan has been criticised for organising the first chapter of Courage International in the Paisley Diocese.